top of page

 Introduction

-The "Dimensional Merge" theory is a most obscure, insane, and widely unacceptable theory that I first heard from a certain insane man, now woman, called Chris Chan.
+The "Dimensional Merge" theory is a most obscure, insane, and widely unacceptable theory.
+I've firstly heard from a certain insane man, now transgender woman, called Chris Chan.

 Perhaps some of you already have some familiarity with this person, and perhaps some of you do not.
 Chris Chan is an American transgender woman with low-functioning autism who also appears to be suffering from a declining, or should I say, rising, mental illness.
-They're in prison currently for a crime so shameful I'd best not mention it in this article.
+They were even in prison for a crime so shameful I'd best not mention it in this article.

 If you are familiar with Chan (not to be confused with another person I mentioned on this site), then you might already know that almost no one takes them seriously.
 Their grip on reality is questionable, and so is their understanding of it.
 In internet slang, they are known as a lolcow, or a person who is "milked" for mockery.

-Perhaps this is why the ad-hominem fallacy came about in the first place; to allow certain voices, such as mine, to be heard and not thrown out the window just because I am not an academic philosopher, and believe in the degree fallacy.
+Perhaps this is why the ad-hominem fallacy came about in the first place; to allow certain voices, such as mine, to be heard.
+That is despite myself, and even philosophers such as Socrates, not being academic philosophers.
+I also believe in the degree fallacy, but I digress.

 I believe that this universe wouldn't be able to stand so many universes, colliding into it.
 I'm saying this not from a scientific standpoint, but from the idea that so many characters, with different powers and abilities, far greater than ours, breach this "dimension" and become living beings.